Patient Registration Process

 A note signed by the person concerned and witnessed by the patient will be needed.
 If this is not possible the complaint should be brought by the next of kin.

 We hope that if you have a problem you will make use of our practice complaints procedure.
 We believe this will provide the best chance of putting right whatever has gone wrong and an opportunity to improve our practice.
-If you remain unhappy, you can refer your complaint to the Northern Ireland Commissioner for Complaints (the Ombudsman).
+If you remain unhappy, you can refer your complaint to the Northern Ireland Public Services Ombudsman (NIPSO) within six months.
 The Ombudsman will look at your complaint and decide whether he should investigate it.

 The NI Ombudsman